A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

-The heady scents of wisteria mixed with orange blossoms in spring...
+The heady scent of wisteria mixed with orange blossoms in spring...

-When I opened my window as a child, these are the fragrances that greeted me.
-We called our home merely "The Place."
-An orange grove sent out its fragrance just beyond my bedroom window.
-In the stillness of morning, On summer mornings, I ran outside to pick an orange, ripe and sweet, right off the tree.
+When I opened my window as a child, those are the fragrances that greeted me.
+We called our home simply "The Place."
+Later on, in the stillness of an early summer morning, I ran outside to pick an orange, ripe and sweet, right off the tree.
 As I held it in my hand, I could feel the warmth of the sun on it.

-Even as the city crowded around my childhood home and more and more cars zipped by, wild violets grew in shady spots under a cedar tree.
-It seemed one of the last holdouts of a disappearing California.
+Even as the city crowded in and surrounded my childhood home, and more and more cars zipped by, violets grew in shady spots under a cedar tree.
+With a little vineyard and a root cellar as well, it seemed like one of the last holdouts of a disappearing California.

-The trees and violets are gone now, torn up to make room for a complex of medical offices.
+The orange trees and violets are gone now, torn up to make room for a medical office complex.
 Yet, it is those scents of childhood that still linger in my memory.

-Writers often draw on memories, perhaps especially of a time that has disappeared.
+Writers often draw on memories, perhaps especially of a time and way of life that are now gone.
 In their imaginations, the influence of home echoes in their stories.
 Here are five beloved authors and a look at the homes reflected in their words:

 5. Little Lea